peculiarnewbie/tokenami/README.md

 ## CSS utility

 Tokenami provides a CSS utility to author your styles and correctly merge them across component boundaries.
-It also provides a variants API.

 ### Usage